Captain Clay Higgins is a Republican member of the U.S. House of Representatives representing South Louisiana.

 As a veteran and highly decorated law enforcement officer, Congressman Higgins continues to protect and serve in the nation's capital.
 He is a member of the House Homeland Security Committee and the House Oversight & Reform Committee.

 A committed Constitutionalist, Congressman Higgins believes in restoring the federal government envisioned by our Founding Fathers.
 Higgins believes in smaller government, less bureaucracy, free markets, a strong national defense and securing America’s sovereign borders.
-From Morgan City to the Texas line, Higgins has sworn a sacred oath to protect and serve the people of Louisiana’s Third Congressional District.
+From Morgan City to the Texas line, Higgins has sworn a sacred oath to protect and serve the people of South Louisiana.